RollWidth/ROLLMAWT/ROLLMAWT_Simulation/README.md

 Description: 'The main code for the simulation section.
 In this part, we simulate four data generate processing,replicating 200 times.
-We use MAWT algorithm to calculate the solution of discrete bi-objective problems,that is, MSE and heterogeneity.'
+We use MAWT algorithm to calculate the solution of discrete bi-objective problems,that is, MSE and heterogeneity.
+The main code file is 'MAWT_Method.R'.'

 Keywords: 'simulation, MAWT algorithm, MSE (mean square error), Euclidean distance'